ZhouYuxuanYX/Naive-Bayes-Spamfilter/README.md

   -m <path>, --modelpath   #Path to the model.
 In training mode this is where
                            the model will be written to, in classification mode this is where the model will be read from.

+Assumptions:

+• Bag of words Model:
+assume position of words doesn’t matter

+• Conditional Independence:
+Assume the feature probabilities are independent given the class c